Galway Theatre Festival (May) – Ultimate Guide

 🎟️ Galway Theatre Festival Ticket Info: Prices & Booking Tips

-At a time when many events in Ireland seem to get more expensive every year, this festival really strips things back.
+At a time when many events in Ireland seem to get more expensive every year, this Galway festival really strips things back.
 It keeps the focus where it belongs: on the people, the creativity, and the art itself.
 That welcoming, accessible spirit is a huge part of what makes the Galway Theatre Festival feel so special.

-How to book:
+How to Book for 2026:

 🚗 How to Get to Galway for the Theatre Festival